National Research Data Infrastructure

 The aim of the national research data infrastructure (NFDI) is to systematically manage scientific and research data, provide long-term data storage, backup and accessibility, and network the data both nationally and internationally.
 The NFDI will bring multiple stakeholders together in a coordinated network of consortia tasked with providing science-driven data services to research communities.

-The venue for the first NFDI conference has now been set.
-The conference will take place at the Maritim Hotel in Bonn beginning at 9 am on Monday, 13 May, and end at approximately 4 pm on Tuesday, 14 May.
+The first NFDI conference will take place at the Maritim Hotel in Bonn beginning at 9 am on Monday, 13 May, and end at 2:30 pm on Tuesday, 14 May.

 The conference will focus on the sharing of information on all planned consortia, regardless of their stage of planning, and networking between consortia.
 In addition, the DFG will provide information about the NFDI, and there will be an opportunity for discussion with relevant experts from the international research system.

 The DFG and the Joint Science Conference (GWK) are collaborating on the development and funding of a national research data infrastructure (NFDI) on the basis of an administrative agreement reached by Germany’s federal and state governments on 26 November 2018.
 The DFG is responsible for the research-driven review and evaluation of the consortia proposals.
 The GWK makes decisions on the basis of funding recommendations by the DFG.
 To be eligible for funding within the NFDI framework, consortia must have received a positive review during the review process.

 Within the NFDI framework, the consortia, the Consortia Committee, the Research Senate and the Directorate will work together to facilitate and provide a sustainable approach to research data management and research data infrastructure in Germany.